cogmaster-stats/r-cogstats/slides/02-eda-inference.md

 ![plot of chunk anscombe](02-eda-inference-figure/anscombe.png)

 Exploratory Data Analysis
 ========================================================

-EDA is about exploring data for patterns and relationships without requiring prior hypotheses and using resistant methods (<span class="showtooltip" title="Tukey J (1977).
-Exploratory Data Analysis.
-Addison-Wesley."><a href="">Tukey, 1977</a></span>).
+EDA is about exploring data for patterns and relationships without requiring prior hypotheses and using resistant methods (Tukey, 1977).
 This iterative approach makes heavy use of graphical methods to suggest hypotheses and check model assumptions.

-The main ideas down to: (<span class="showtooltip" title="Hoaglin D, Mosteller F and Tukey K (1985).
-Understanding Robust  and Exploratory Data Analysis.
-New York: Wiley."><a href="">Hoaglin et al. 1985</a></span>)
+The main ideas down to: (Hoaglin, Mosteller, and Tukey, 1985)

 - resistance (unheeded local misfit)
 - residuals (data minus model fit)